TeamJeeves/Jeeves-Bot-Documentation/docs/commands/Setup/guild-roles.md

 **Can Restrict to a channel:** Yes

 This command will bring up the guild roles manager.
 Make sure you have your guilds battle.net guild page open for reference on rank number.
 Ranks start at 0 for the guild master, and go up to rank 9 for a total of 10 ranks.
->You must firs create all the roles you plan to use in the guild ranks integration, and have set up your [guild](guild.md).
+>You must first create all the roles you plan to use in the guild ranks integration, and have set up your [guild](guild.md).

 ***
 ### Example